anthonymobile/njbuswatcher_2020/README.md

 - as letter grade and description, or
 - as literal: e.g. 'TODAY IS TYPICAL.
 TODAY IS WORSE THAN USUAL.'
 - stop level metrics: - stop.html: THIS STATION USUALLY HAS DECENT SERVICE or THIS STATION HAS GOOD SERVICE TODAY or something like that.
+- stop report page: add additional period options
+    - rush hours (as a toggle?)
+    - weekdays (as a toggle?)
+    - owl (as a toggle?)
+    - date picker
+    - date range picker
+    - others?

 ### C. Charts and Maps
 Implement with Chart.js